ofiwg/libfabric/man/fi_av.3.md

 with the AV.
 If resources are still associated with the AV when attempting to close, the call will return -FI_EBUSY.

-## fi_av_bind

-Associates an event queue with the AV.
-If an AV has been opened with `FI_EVENT`, then an event queue must be bound to the AV before any insertion calls are attempted.
-Any calls to insert addresses before an event queue has been bound will fail with `-FI_ENOEQ`.
-Flags are reserved for future use and must be 0.

 ## fi_av_insert

 The fi_av_insert call inserts zero or more addresses into an AV.
 The